ericgolftourney/StoreLocatorPlus/readme.txt

 = 3.7.4 (Mid-November 2012) =

-* Change to under-map results HTML structure, address blocks now use span.
+* Change to under-map results HTML structure, address blocks now use span with classes.
 ** More control for 3rd party add-ons, removing extra <br/> tags in output.
+** Update some of the CSS templates to tweak new span classes to adjust output display.
 * Make store hours available to 3rd party add-ons.
 ** [Enhanced Results](http://www.charlestonsw.com/product/store-locator-plus-enhanced-results/) add-on has option to turn on the hours display under the map.
 * JavaScript load/search tests for valid servers response.